“Just Be Yourself?”

 no no no

-(repeat first verse; repeat chorus; hold final “no” like you have real bad diarrhea and make face accordingly)
+(repeat first verse; repeat chorus; hold final “no” like you have real bad diarrhea

-First of all, many thanks for filling us in on what “life’s like,” O unremarkable 17-year old.
+Many thanks for filling us in on what “life’s like,” O unremarkable 17-year old.
 You will be the first to whom we turn in all of our lives’ great crises, provided of course that they revolve around the insoluble paradox of how pretending to be a preppie is unacceptable whereas pretending to be a punk is virtuous, which they won’t.

 In short, it is a “just-be-yourself” song that unintentionally reveals the utter emptiness of that sentiment.
-Maybe he was trying to become himself—isn’t what you want to be truer than what you are?
+Maybe he was trying to become himself — isn’t what you want to be truer than what you are?
 What you are is only an accident.
 Maybe he always dreamt of being dapper, but couldn’t be because his family was poor, so the first thing he did when he got older and got a job was buy some swanky threads, and he was all pumped about it, and what happens?
 His so-called best friend shits all over him because she’s threatened (and with good reason: after all, if he keeps dressing stylishly then he might eventually learn who David Bowie is and how to pronounce his name).

 And what pathway is offered up as the alternative to this supposed fakery?
 What is it that “life’s like” again?
 You fall and you crawl and you break / And you take what you get and you turn it into honesty.”
 What the fuck is that supposed to mean?
 Instead of trying to improve yourself and take charge of your life, you just drive around in a car all day with a bitch and passively let life happen to you, because that’s the only way you can be “honest?”
 Talk about herd mentality.
-Clearly, someone needs to send Avril a copy of Thus Spake Zarathustra—and, just for good measure, three copies to the middle-aged corporate hacks who actually wrote the fucking song.
+Clearly, someone needs to send Avril a copy of Thus Spake Zarathustra — and, just for good measure, three copies to the middle-aged corporate hacks who actually wrote the fucking song.
 But we can see why she needed the help, because it’s not like soup-to-nuts I-vi-IV-V isn’t innovative or anything.

 What if I want to be read a lot of books and become smarter?
 Nope.
 Fake.
 Keep on being stupid, because everyone should like you the way you are.